U8NWXD/vivarium/doc/tutorials/write_process.rst

 --------------------

-Vivarium comes with a number of :term:`processes` ready for you to use, but combining processes to form :term:`composites` will only take you so far.
+Vivarium comes with a number of :term:`processes` ready for you to use, but combining processes to form :term:`compartments` will only take you so far.
 For many models, the existing processes will be insufficient, so you will need to create your own.